x-team/resources/react-resources.md

-# Best React Resources · Curated by X-Teamers
+# React Resources · Curated by X-Teamers

 # Table of contents: